davepinch/pinchy.cc/content/fragments/you-have-said-that-before-my-friend.md

 ---
-title: you have said that before my friend
+title: you have said that before, my friend
 next: "forever, perpetually we stay here and talk"
 type: fragment
 ---